treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 Don't work with files directly?
 Then you likely don't need the `open` function!

+You might think it's odd that I've put `open` in this section because working with files is so common.
-Most Python programmers will at some point read from or write to a file using the built-in `open` function.
+While most programmers will read or write to files using `open` at some point, some Python programmers, such as Django developers, may not use the `open` function very much (if at all).

-At that point (which you're likely already at), you'll learn about `open`.
+Once you need to work with files, you'll learn about `open`.
 Until then, don't worry about it.

 By the way, you might want to [look into pathlib][pathlib] (which is in the Python standard library) as an alternative to using `open`.